Blog

 4. Business Valuation

-Companies use present value (especially through NPV) to evaluate projects and long-term investments.
+Companies use present value (especially through Net Present Value) to evaluate projects and long-term investments.

 Factors That Influence PV and FV